NotAlessandroBeatini/whisper_streaming_custom/README.md

 Thirdly, it's also possible to run this software from the [OpenAI Whisper API](https://platform.openai.com/docs/api-reference/audio/createTranscription).
 This solution is fast and requires no GPU, just a small VM will suffice, but you will need to pay OpenAI for api access.
 Also note that, since each audio fragment is processed multiple times, the [price](https://openai.com/pricing) will be higher than obvious from the pricing page, so keep an eye on costs while using.
 Setting a higher chunk-size will reduce costs significantly.
 Install with: `pip install openai` , [requires Python >=3.8](https://pypi.org/project/openai/).
 For running with the openai-api backend, make sure that your [OpenAI api key](https://platform.openai.com/api-keys) is set in the `OPENAI_API_KEY` environment variable.
 For example, before running, do: `export OPENAI_API_KEY=sk-xxx` with *sk-xxx* replaced with your api key.

+For running with the vllm backend, set `VLLM_BASE_URL` to your vLLM server endpoint and optionally `VLLM_API_KEY` if authentication is needed.

 Fourthly, another efficient backend is the [Whisper MLX](https://github.com/ml-explore/mlx-examples/tree/main/whisper)  library, optimized specifically for Apple Silicon.
 Whisper MLX leverages the performance capabilities of Apple chips (M1, M2...) to deliver faster transcription without requiring a GPU: `pip install mlx-whisper`.
 All the main whisper models have been converted to the MLX format, and are listed on [Hugging Face Whisper mlx](https://huggingface.co/collections/mlx-community/whisper-663256f9964fbb1177db93dc).

+Fifthly, you can use a model served by [vLLM](https://github.com/vllm-project/vllm) via an OpenAI-compatible endpoint.
+Set the environment variables `VLLM_BASE_URL` and optionally `VLLM_API_KEY` to point to your server and install `openai`.

 The backend is loaded only when chosen.
 The unused one does not have to be installed.